voxpupuli/puppet-minecraft/README.md

 CraftBukkit plugins can be installed by using the defined resource `minecraft::plugin`.
 You must specify the plugin name (lacking the '.jar' file extension) and the complete URL for the download source.

+### Copyright

+My contributions as indicated by the git repository's history are Copyright 2014 Andrew Schwartzmeyer, and as stated above, are released under the included license.